Hazards Around the House: Lead Poisoning

 The Dangers of Lead Poisoning

 For a while, lead was everywhere.
 But that doesn’t mean it was safe.
 In fact, it is toxic, and can cause serious health problems.
-When lead is absorbed into the body via basic exposure, it builds up over time, eventually affecting the bloodstream, organs, bones, and other parts of the body.
+When absorbed into the body via basic exposure, it builds up over time, eventually affecting the bloodstream, organs, bones, and other parts of the body.
 When this happens, it may cause a variety of issues in children, including:

 - Decreased bone and muscle growth